SAFARI CAMPS for responsible travellers

 Odzala-Kokoua wildlife

 Odzala-Kokoua offers huge biodiversity and species unavailable elsewhere - a truly unique wildlife safari.
-Scientists estimate that the forest is home to some 4,500 plant, over 100 mammal and 346 bird species, including:
+Scientists estimate that the forest is home to some 4,500 plant, over 100 mammal and over 440 bird species, including:

 The 'forest 5' - western lowland gorilla, forest elephant, forest buffalo, bongo and giant forest hog.